WalletConnect/walletconnect-specs/docs/specs/clients/notify/authentication.md

 - act - `notify_message`
 - iss - did:key of dapp authentication key
-- aud - did:pkh of blockchain account that notify subscription is associated with
 - app - did:web of app domain that this request is associated with
   - Example: `did:web:app.example.com`
 - msg - [Notify Message](./data-structures.md#notify-message)